dmitrykologrivko/nestjs-boilerplate/packages/core/docs/database.md

 **Optional params:**\
 `name` name of a new migration.
 Default value is `auto`.\
 `connection` name of the database connection.
 Using `default` as default name if actual value is not provided.\
-`destination` destination folder for the migration file.\
+`destination` destination folder for the migration file.
+Default value `src/migrations`.\
 `useTypescript` if this flag is provided then ts-node will be used to run original typeorm cli command.
 (use this only in development mode) This is can be helpful if you use Webpack bundling.

+**Note:** If you use in the project Webpack bundling you need to provide a path to entities in the source files folder (src) instead of the distribution folder (dist).
+As typeorm cli works only with JS files, it will be looking for entities using ts-node for dynamic transpile TS files. (if `useTypescript` flag was used) Paths to entities from node_modules dependencies may stay the same if you develop or use an external package that contains entities.

 ### Run migrations